rickballard/CoCiviumBackUp/staging/_imported/Civium/codex/Codex_Consent.md

 - Hidden in complexity
 - Treated as permanent

-Civium encodes **semantic auditability** as a default for all acts of permission.
+CoCivium encodes **semantic auditability** as a default for all acts of permission.

 —Footprint: ⊘
 [ ∴ ✦ ∵ ]